liu-q16/liu-q16.github.io/_publications/Roundtrip.md

 ---
-title: "Roundtrip: A Deep Generative Neural Density Estimator"
+title: "Density estimation using deep generative neural networks"
 collection: publications
 permalink: /publications/Roundtrip
 ---
 [[Paper](https://www.pnas.org/content/118/15/e2101344118)] [[Code](https://github.com/kimmo1019/Roundtrip)] [[Suppl](https://liu-q16.github.io/files/Roundtrip_suppl.pdf)]

 ## Abstract
-Density estimation is a fundamental problem in both statistics and machine learning.
-We proposed Roundtrip as a universal neural density estimator based on deep generative models.
-Roundtrip exploits the advantage of GANs for generating samples and estimates density by either importance sampling or Laplace approximation.
-Unlike prior studies modeling target density by constructing a tractable Jacobian w.r.t to a base density (e.g., Gaussian), Roundtrip learns target density by generating a manifold from a base density to approximate the distribution of observation data.
-In a series of experiments, Roundtrip achieves state-of-the-art performance in a diverse range of density estimation tasks.
+Density estimation is among the most fundamental problems in statistics.
+It is notoriously difficult to estimate the density of high-dimensional data due to the “curse of dimensionality.”
+Here, we introduce a new general-purpose density estimator based on deep generative neural networks.
+By modeling data normally distributed around a manifold of reduced dimension, we show how the power of bidirectional generative neural networks (e.g., cycleGAN) can be exploited for explicit evaluation of the data density.
+Simulation and real data experiments suggest that our method is effective in a wide range of problems.
+This approach should be helpful in many applications where an accurate density estimator is needed.